Anjalii010/Expense-Tracker/README.md

 # Expense-Tracker
-This Python application provides a simple GUI to track your expenses by category.
-You can add expenses, view total expenses, and view expenses by category.
+This Python-based Expense Tracker application allows users to manage and categorize their expenses efficiently.
+With a simple graphical user interface (GUI) built using tkinter, users can add expenses, view total expenses, and check expenses for specific categories.

 Features